 The option type, defined as datatype 'a option = NONE | SOME of 'a, together with associated functions.
 Some of these are available unqualified at the top level.

-Int, LargeInt and Position are the same structure and provide operations on type int.
-In Poly/ML that is an arbitrary precision integer.
-Poly/ML does not support any fixed precision integers.
+As of release 5.7 Poly/ML supports both a fixed-precision integer type and an arbitrary precision integer type.
+Normally the default int type will be fixed-precision but it can be built so that the default is arbitrary precision.
+Fixed precision is 31-bits on a 32-architecture and 63-bits on a 64-bit architecture.
+LargeInt and Position are the same structure and provide operations on arbitrary precision integer.
 IntInf provides additional functions, such as logical operations on integers.
 Note: there are functions to compute LCM and GCD in PolyML.IntInf.

 Int32 provides a fixed precision 32-bit integer